404NotFoundJS/eBruin/README.md

 ##Clone the repository from https://github.com/404NotFoundJS/eBruin.git
-Navigate to the server directory and run npm install Navigate to the client directory and run npm install --legacy-peer-deps Return to the top-level eBruin directory and run npm install
+Navigate to the server directory and run npm install Navigate to the client directory and run npm install Return to the top-level eBruin directory and run npm install

 ## Server-Client Model and MERN Stack